Claude Code

 Incorporate a company from Claude Code.

-Do it from Claude Code
+Do it from your agent

-What happens when you run /incorporate
+What happens when you ask Claude to incorporate

-The agent walks the whole formation as one conversation: company name, what the company does, founders, equity split, authorized shares, vesting, the 83(b) election, and the EIN responsible party.
-It validates the application, generates the document set — Certificate of Incorporation, Bylaws, Action of Incorporator, and Board Consent — and opens a signature request for every founder.
+The agent walks the whole formation as one conversation: company name, what the company does, founders, equity split, authorized shares, vesting, the 83(b) workflow, and the EIN responsible party.
+It validates the application and first generates only the filing-stage certificate, cover material, and required filing authorization.
+After payment and the required human confirmation, Corply's filing operation reviews and submits the Delaware filing.

 Why terminal-first beats a web portal

 Portals make you translate your company into their form fields.
-An agent asks, explains the standard choices as you go — why Delaware, what vesting convention investors expect, what an 83(b) election is — and fills the paperwork itself.
+An agent asks, explains the standard choices as you go (why Delaware, what vesting convention investors expect, what an 83(b) election is), and fills the paperwork itself.
 Technical founders already live in Claude Code; incorporation becomes one more thing the agent does, with the legal record-keeping handled by Corply's MCP backend rather than a browser session.

 Comparing options?
 See Corply vs Stripe Atlas and Corply vs Clerky, or start with the Delaware C-Corp guide.